oceanmodeling/searvey/README.md

 - Real time data analysis/clean up to facilitate comparison with numerical models.

-- On demand data retrieval from multiple sources including:
+- On demand data retrieval from multiple sources that currently include:

     - U.S. Center for Operational Oceanographic Products and Services (CO-OPS)
     - Flanders Marine Institute (VLIZ); Intergovernmental Oceanographic Commission (IOC)

+## Installation

+The package can be installed with `conda`:

+`conda install -c conda-forge searvey`

 ## Development